Please note that the following review contains major spoilers for the events of Volume 13.

 This ties into the character sacrifices as throughout Volume 23 key players put their lives on the line for the ones they love.
 Whether it be Hinami, Naki, Yomo or Kaneki it’s an uphill struggle that rarely ends in success, and there’s no sense of victory at all.

 Ishida is an artist whose work, even when imperfect, maintains a unique style that captures the essence of the narrative and characters.
 Little moments and facial expressions really add to a scene and some inspired choices lend that bit more memorability.

 This is especially prevalent at the end of Chapter 143, wherein Ishida subverts expectations and adds upon it as Kaneki lies utterly vanquished and in #144 wherein we get a parody of shonen-style battle tournaments.

 What stuck with me the most was the imagery of Furuta walking away with smiley faces being plastered all over the page and the words “GAME OVER” looming over.
 It left me waiting for a week that felt like forever.

-The translation for Tokyo Ghoul: re Volume 12 was carried out by Joe Yamazaki who once again does a solid job of conveying the dialogue and sound effects.
+The translation was carried out by Joe Yamazaki who once again does a solid job of conveying the dialogue and sound effects.
 I also appreciate that they’ve been translating the omake as they’re very funny.